AV-01 · Phishing and credential theft

 AV-10 · Cloud misconfiguration and identity abuse

-$ action: Harden cloud identities, reduce privilege scope, monitor control-plane changes, and continuously validate exposed resources and configuration drift.
+$ action: Harden cloud identities, reduce standing privilege, monitor control-plane changes continuously, and validate exposed resources and configuration drift on a regular cadence.

 AV-11 · DNS abuse, tunneling, and command-and-control

-high Attackers abuse DNS for reconnaissance, payload staging, command-and-control signaling, and covert data movement because DNS is widely allowed and often weakly monitored.
+high Attackers abuse DNS for reconnaissance, C2 beaconing, and covert data movement because DNS traffic is almost universally allowed and rarely inspected closely.
+Missing DNS telemetry means missing one of the best early-warning signals available.

-$ action: Centralize DNS logs, baseline query behavior, monitor resolver paths, and detect anomalous domains, query volume, and tunneling-like patterns.
+$ action: Centralize DNS logging, baseline query behavior by host role, monitor resolver paths, and build alerts for high-entropy domains, unusual query volumes, and resolver bypass.

 AV-12 · Wireless rogue access and evil twin attacks

-high Wireless environments can be abused through rogue access points, evil twin networks, weak segmentation, and credential capture attempts when Wi-Fi visibility and policy enforcement are weak.
+high Wireless environments can be abused through rogue access points, evil twin networks, and credential capture because Wi-Fi is physically accessible to anyone within radio range — and users connect by name, not by cryptographic identity.

-$ action: Monitor wireless space, enforce strong authentication, segment wireless networks, and train users to recognize trusted SSIDs and certificate prompts.
+$ action: Monitor the wireless environment for rogue SSIDs, enforce strong authentication and certificate validation, segment wireless networks by trust level, and train users to recognize trusted SSIDs and certificate prompts.